 Usually marked by a scaly, itchy, flaky rash, athlete's foot is a fungal infection caused by an overgrowth of organisms that thrive in damp, warm environments (read: sweaty socks and shoes), per the Mayo Clinic.
 Luckily, as one of the most common foot infections, athlete's foot is relatively easy to treat using over-the-counter products.

-Read on to learn more about your best options for stamping out this condition, according to market research as well as podiatrist James McGuire, DPM, PT, a professor at the Temple University School of Podiatric Medicine.
+Read on to learn more about your best options for stamping out this condition.

 1. Best Overall: Lotrimin AF Athlete's Foot Antifungal Powder